seqcode/miniMDS/README.md

     structures = [data_tools.structure_from_file("GM12878_combined_{}_100kb_structure.tsv".format(chrom) for chrom in chroms)] plotting.plot_structures_interactive(structures, colors=[(1,0,0), (0,0,1)])

+plot_structures_interactive and plot_structures_gif output a file "structures_legend.png" showing the colors for each structure.

 _all_enrichments_ is a list of enrichments, e.g.

      plotting.plot_structures_interactive(structures, all_enrichments=[enrichments1, enrichments2])